Patna Regional Development Authority

-Patna Regional Development Authority abbreviated as PRDA, is a body of the Government of Bihar that is responsible for the infrastructure development of the Patna Metropolitan Region (PMR).
-It was established by the Bihar State Government with the sole purpose of the developing the infrastructure of the Patna Metropolitan Region.
-After Enactment of Bihar Municipal Act 2007, it is now merged into Patna Municipal Corporation.
+Patna Regional Development Authority abbreviated to PRDA, was a statuary body of the Government of Bihar responsible for the planning and infrastructure development of the Patna Metropolitan Region (PMR).
+It was established by the Bihar State Government to oversee and coordinate the region's urban development.
+Following the enactment of Bihar Municipal Act 2007, it is now merged into Patna Municipal Corporation.
+Its planning functions were sunsequently assumed by the Patna Metropolitan Area Authority.